 Adam Bernstein, APR has more than three decades of experience providing public relations and strategic communications counsel with expertise in internal/external communications planning, community relations, media relations, crisis communications, issues management, public affairs and marketing communications.
 He has worked extensively in healthcare, professional services, non-profit, real estate development and education.
 Adam is an Accredited Member of the Public Relations Society of America, as well as former president, board member and International Assembly delegate for the Charlotte Chapter of the organization.
 In 2015, he was awarded the chapter’s Infinity Award, given annually to a member “whose character, career and service represent the highest standards and who excels in the practice of public relations.”
 Adam has chaired the boards of numerous community organizations including the Foundation for the Charlotte Jewish Community, Temple Beth El and the Charlotte Civic Orchestra, and served as trustee of many others including the Charlotte Symphony, Jewish Federation of Greater Charlotte, Wildacres Leadership Initiative and United Family Services Men for Change campaign committee.
 He is a graduate of the University of North Carolina at Chapel Hill and is currently working toward a Masters in Communications from Queens University in Charlotte.

 Dr. Holly H. Brower teaches Organizational Behavior, Leadership, Leadership in the Nonprofit Sector, and Leading Change.
 She has taught undergraduate, MBA and executive students, including in international programs in Germany, Austria and Nicaragua.
-She is also the faculty advisor for the Kemper Scholars program.
+She is also the faculty director of the internship program for the Business and Enterprise Management program.
 After receiving her B. S. in Business from Wake Forest University she spent 10 years managing organizations in the nonprofit sector in Illinois, Colorado and Iowa.
 Experiences in these organizations included strategic planning, hiring, supervision, motivation, and development of employees (both paid and volunteer), board development, community assessment and development and fundraising.
 She also earned an M.S. in Business from Iowa State University and after earning her PhD in 2000 from Purdue University, she taught at Butler University in Indianapolis before joining Wake Forest.

 Amanda DeWeese, APR works with some of the most recognizable companies in the Carolinas and is a leader in Charlotte’s public relations industry.
 She provides strategic public relations counsel and media relations to clients in a wide range of industries such as education, engineering, professional services, public works, nonprofit and construction.
 She is also skilled in social media strategy, branding, advocacy, public affairs and project management.
 Amanda’s career began at Drayton Hall, a National Trust Historic Site in Charleston, SC, where she handled news media relations, planned events and assisted with marketing communications for more than two years.
 A College of Charleston graduate, Amanda received her Accreditation in Public Relations (APR) in 2011 and served as president of the Public Relations Society of America (PRSA) Charlotte Chapter in 2014.
 She has held various leadership roles within the chapter since 2006 and was the recipient of its Young Professional Award in 2009.
 In 2015, she was appointed to the board of directors of The Housing Partnership, a nonprofit organization that provides affordable housing for low-income families in Charlotte-Mecklenburg.